Ehud Olmert: Corruption and bribery investigations

 Beginning in the mid-1980s, Olmert was subjected to a string of corruption allegations that resulted in multiple police investigations.
 According to Israeli journalist Yossi Melman, the repeated investigations led some to believe that Olmert was corrupt but a master at covering his tracks, while others believed that the authorities were simply obsessed with harassing him.

+In 1996, Olmert was investigated on suspicions of breaking party finance laws while serving as Treasurer of Likud, but was acquitted of all charges.

 On 7 March 2006, it was disclosed that an inquiry was being carried out on the 1999 sale and lease-back of a Jerusalem property purchased by Olmert in 2004, which allegedly was done on financial terms very favorable to Olmert, in what would amount to an illegal campaign contribution and/or bribe.
 Olmert was alleged to have paid $325,000 below market value.
 A criminal investigation regarding the matter was formally launched on 24 September 2007.
 The investigation closed in August 2009 due to lack of evidence.

 On 16 January 2007, a criminal investigation was initiated against Olmert on suspicion that during his tenure as finance minister, he tried to steer the tender for the sale of Bank Leumi in order to help Slovak-born Australian real estate baron Frank Lowy, a close personal associate.
 Israeli Finance Ministry Accountant General Dr. Yaron Zelekha was as a key witness, according to the State Comptroller's office.
 The state comptroller testified against Olmert.
 Israeli Police who investigated the case eventually concluded that the evidence that was collected was insufficient for indictment, and no recommendations were made to press charges.
 In October 2007, he was questioned for five hours by three officers from the National Fraud Investigations Unit in his Jerusalem residence.
 State Prosecutor Moshe Lador closed the case in December 2008 due to lack of evidence.